 Your vote is important.
 To be sure that your vote counts, and to assure a quorum, please submit your vote promptly whether or not you plan to attend the Annual Meeting.
 You may vote your shares in person at the Annual Meeting, via the Internet, by telephone or by mailing a traditional proxy card.
-Please refer to the section "How do I vote?" (page 6) for detailed voting instructions.
+Please refer to the section "About the Annual Meeting of Stockholders-How do I vote?" of the Proxy Statement for detailed voting instructions.
 If you choose to vote in person at the Annual Meeting, via the Internet or by telephone, you do not need to mail in a proxy card.